-Guildford Borough Council Flexible Use of Capital Receipts Strategy 2022-23
+Guildford Borough Council Flexible Use of Capital Receipts Strategy 2023-24 to 2024-25

 When a capital asset is no longer needed, it may be sold to generate a capital receipt.
 Capital receipts are normally ringfenced to finance the capital programme such as purchasing or developing new assets or to repay debt.